Cognigy/Documentation/Cognigy-docs-specs.md

 * Deploy containerized Documentation website

-### TASK: Cross checking and updating the pages that were updated since the start of the migration
+### TASK: Cross-checking and updating the pages that were updated since the start of the migration

 ### TASK: Testing